-On average, multiple births tend to have a lower birthweight than singletons, which is one reason why the infant mortality rate is higher for this group.
-Over half of multiple birth babies (56% of those with a known birthweight) were low birthweight (less than 2,500 grams) and 9.8% of those with a known birthweight were very low birthweight (less than 1,500 grams) (Figure 4).
+On average multiple births tend to have lower birthweights than singletons, which is one reason why the infant mortality rate is around five times higher for multiple births than for singleton births.
+Just over half of multiple birth babies (56% of those with a known birthweight) were low birthweight (less than 2,500 grams) and 8.9% of those with a known birthweight were very low birthweight (less than 1,500 grams) (Figure 4).
+Multiple pregnancies are also associated with a higher risk of stillbirth, death under 28 days and child disability ( Human Fertilisation and fembryology-Authority (HFEA)).

-Figure 4: Live births: birthweight (grams) for singleton and multiple births, babies born in 2011
+Figure 4: Live births: birthweight (grams) for singleton and multiple births, babies born in 2012

-Figure 4: Live births: birthweight (grams) for singleton and multiple births, babies born in 2011
+Figure 4: Live births: birthweight (grams) for singleton and multiple births, babies born in 2012

-In contrast, 5.5% of singletons were born with a low birthweight and 0.9% were very low birthweight.
+In contrast, 5.4% of singletons were born with a low birthweight and 0.9% were very low birthweight.
 The main reason why multiple birth babies tend to have lower birthweight than singleton babies is because multiple births rarely go to term.

 The highest infant mortality rates were for the extremely low birthweight babies (less than 1,000 grams).
-For singletons the rate was 313.0 deaths per 1,000 live births and for multiples the rate was 348.3 deaths per 1,000 live births.
+For singletons the rate was 316.3 deaths per 1,000 live births and for multiples the rate was 331.5 deaths per 1,000 live births.

 Although most multiple births occur naturally, many occur as a result of fertility treatment.
-On average, 1 in 5 of In Vitro Fertilisation (IVF) pregnancies result in multiple births compared with 1 in 80 for women who conceive naturally (HFEA, 2013).
-In 2009, the Human Fertilisation and Embryology Authority launched the elective single embryo transfer (eSET) policy, which allowed centres to develop their own eSET strategy, with the aim to reduce the UK IVF multiple pregnancy rate to 10% over a period of years (HFEA, 2013).
+On average, 1 in 5 of In Vitro Fertilisation (IVF) pregnancies result in multiple births compared with 1 in 80 for women who conceive naturally (HFEA).
+With approximately 17,800 IVF babies born in the UK in 2012, this contributes considerably to the multiple birth rate (HFEA, 2014).
+In 2009, the Human Fertilisation and Embryology Authority launched the elective single embryo transfer (eSET) policy, which allowed centres to develop their own eSET strategy, with the aim to reduce the UK IVF multiple pregnancy rate to 10% over a period of years (HFEA).

-Age of mother at birth using the 2011 birth cohort tables
+Age of mother at birth using the 2012 birth cohort tables

-Nearly two-thirds (64%) of all multiple births in 2011 were to women aged 30 years or over compared with 48% of all singleton births.
-The 2011 birth cohort tables for infant deaths show that mothers aged 40 years and over have the highest infant mortality rate for singletons (5.3 deaths per 1,000 live births).
-Younger mothers (under 20 years) have the highest infant mortality rate for multiple births (61.4 deaths per 1,000 live births).
+Nearly two-thirds (64%) of all multiple births in 2012 were to women aged 30 years or over compared with 49% of all singleton births.
+The 2012 birth cohort tables for infant deaths show that mothers aged under 20 years have the highest infant mortality rate for singletons (5.9 deaths per 1,000 live births).
+Younger mothers (under 20 years) also have the highest infant mortality rate for multiple births (36.1 deaths per 1,000 live births).

-Marital status and registration type using the 2011 birth cohort tables
+Marital status and registration type using the 2012 birth cohort tables

 The infant mortality rate for babies born inside marriage was lower than for those born outside marriage.
-The 2011 birth cohort for infant deaths shows that for singletons, there were 3.4 deaths per 1,000 live births inside marriage and 4.0 deaths per 1,000 live births outside marriage.
-For multiple births there were 15.7 deaths per 1,000 live births inside marriage and 23.5 deaths per 1,000 live births outside marriage.
+The 2012 birth cohort for infant deaths shows that for singletons, there were 3.1 deaths per 1,000 live births inside marriage and 4.1 deaths per 1,000 live births outside marriage.
+For multiple births there were 15.2 deaths per 1,000 live births inside marriage and 21.2 deaths per 1,000 live births outside marriage.